Azure-Samples/gov-intelligent-mission/README.md

 # Intelligent Mission

 The Intelligent Mission app is intended to demonstrate how organizations can use Cognitive Services in a Government-focused scenario.
+The Intelligent Mission app can be seen in [this Channel 9 video](https://channel9.msdn.com/blogs/Azure-Government/Cognitive-Services-on-Azure-Government-Intelligent-Mission) (though not a complete demo).

 The target environment for this solution is [Azure Government](https://azure.microsoft.com/en-us/overview/clouds/government/).

 The solution includes: